FilipAndonov04/Testing-Library/README.md

 bool Test::runTestCase(const char* testCase);
 ```

-The success of all run tests up to this moment in time can be checked with `Test::haveAllTestsPassed()`.
+The success of all run tests can be checked with `Test::haveAllTestsPassed()`.

 ## Testing Result